nationalarchives/tna-sso-azure-template/README.md

 - sass - includes all the styles
 - img - associated images
 - output - final build files. ( Do not directly make changes here ).
-- app.js - This is the app that tranpiles the files from PUG => HTML
+- app.js - This is the app that transpiles the files from PUG => HTML

 ## Usage 🕹️

-When making changes to a pug file, you will beed to run the build command which is
+When making changes to a pug file, you will need to run the build command which is

 ```sh
 npm run build